dstroot/readme/readme.md

 # Dan Stroot User Guide

 The following is a user guide for me and how I work.
-This document is not intended to replace or override the relationship and mutual understanding we will build as we work together.
 Its intention is to give you an idea of how I think and how I work.

 > “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.”
 >  — Elon Musk

 ## Caveat

-Take this document with a grain of salt - some of this is aspirational.
+Take this with a grain of salt - some of it is aspirational.
 If you find me not living up to my principles please point it out to me.
 I need feedback to course correct as we all do.
 Speaking of feedback...

 ## Feedback